squidfunk/mkdocs-material/docs/reference/footnotes.md

 # Footnotes

-Footnotes are a great way to add references to supplemental or additional information to a specific word, phrase or sentence without interrupting the flow of a document.
-Material for MkDocs provides the ability to define and render footnotes.
+Footnotes are a great way to add supplemental or additional information to a specific word, phrase or sentence without interrupting the flow of a document.
+Material for MkDocs provides the ability to define, reference and render footnotes.

 ## Configuration

-This configuration adds the ability to define footnotes inline with the content, which are then rendered below all Markdown content of a document.
+This configuration adds the ability to define inline footnotes, which are then rendered below all Markdown content of a document.
 Add the following lines to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: